 Park expansion should embrace the waterfront and provide opportunities to get close to the water.

-2 RAIL WITH TRAIL As with the zones to the south, the rail with trail continues into the Peggy Branch Zone.
+As with the zones to the south, the rail trail continues into the Peggy Branch Zone.
 However, here it veers off of the railroad alignment and terminates into park space at Johnson Pond.
 The area should also offer trail heads with parking, restrooms, drinking fountains, bike pumps, and other amenities like a bike rental or café.